Skip to main content

 • Over-the-counter medications

 Long-term care insurance is another cost to think about.
 According to the Urban Institute and U.S. Department of Health and Human Services, the average 65-year-old has a 70% chance of needing long-term care in their lifetime.
-The minimum cost for long-term care is $4,500 per month.
+(Long-term care costs can average from $4,500 to $9,034 per month according to Genworth).

 Make the Most of Your Planning